aniketpant83/DevOps/README.md

 - Write a web application in React/Vue/Angular.
 (Done)
 - Write a REST API in Flask/Django/GoGin/whatever hooked to a database like Postgres.
 (Done)
 - Make your web application create and consume content from the API, locally at first.
 (Done)
 - Write Dockerfiles for both projects and publish to a container registry like ghcr.io.
-(Partially done, not published)
+(Done, used ECR instead)
 - Deploy both containers with the solution of your choice, be it on a single node Docker runtime, or even a Kubernetes cluster.
 (Done using two docker containers)
 - Setup DNS records such as your-app.io and api.your-app.io that point to both production workloads, and have Let'sEncrypt give you TLS certificate to access both project over the internet via HTTPS.
 (To Do)
 - Make your production front-end communicate with your production API.
 Figure out what CORS is and why it may be a problem in that setup.
 (To Do)